-Teachers are to moderate their judgements by comparing work samples for their students with samples aligned to grades A to E. These are available for a selection of courses on the ARC (Stage 5) and the RoSA website (Stage 6 Preliminary).
+Teachers are to moderate their judgements by comparing work samples for their students with samples aligned to grades A to E. These are available for a selection of courses on the ARC (Stage 5).
 Access to a bank of previously awarded grades may also be beneficial.